CDOT-CV/Work_Zone/README.md

 ## Environment Setup

 This code requires Python 3.6 or a higher version.
-If you haven’t already, download Python and Pip.
-Next, you’ll need to install several packages that we’ll use throughout this tutorial.
-You can do this by opening terminal or command prompt on your operating system:
+If you haven’t already, download Python and pip.
+You can install the required packages by running the following command:

 ```
 pip install -r requirements.txt